dashpay/platform/packages/wallet-lib/docs/usage/dapi.md

 ## About DAPI

 DAPI (Decentralized API) is a distributed and decentralized endpoints provided by the Masternode Network.
+You can learn more about DAPI on the [DAPI-Client documentation](https://dashevo.github.io/dapi-client/#/).

 ## Get the DAPI-Client instance